-A generation ago, LGBT visitors to New York City would have had to remain largely confined to the West Village to interact with their local community.
-As social acceptance has spread across New York, so have the storefronts, restaurants and other businesses that are owned, operated and frequented by gays and lesbians.
-While significant pockets of gay-friendly destinations exist in the East Village, Park Slope, Williamsburg and elsewhere, a short trip to the City is best spent in the swath of western Manhattan that stretches from historic Christopher Street in the West Village up through the Theatre District and Hell’s Kitchen.
-Here are suggestions for taking best advantage of the virtual lambda belt.
+A generation ago, LGBTQ+ visitors to New York City would have had to remain largely confined to the West Village to interact with their local community.
+But as social acceptance has gained and spread, so have the storefronts, restaurants and other businesses that are owned, operated and frequented by gays and lesbians.
+One great way to start your visit is with a pilgrimage to the famous crossroads of the West Village and Chelsea to soak in the history and local flavor of NYC’s LGBTQ+ culture.
+From there you can expand to Hell’s Kitchen and the newer, yet deeply rooted communities in northern Manhattan, Williamsburg and Queens.

 Here’s a three-day route for eliciting the most meaning (and fun) from this mileage.

 Today’s itinerary weaves through the sidewalks of both the West Village and Chelsea, so warm up for the healthy walk in Hudson River Park, a scenic and family-friendly replacement of the West Village’s piers that were synonymous with 1970s-era New York City gay life.
 After following in the footsteps of our predecessors, let your nose lead you back inland to Buvette Gastrothèque, on Grove Street.
 Breakfast at the cozy Jody Williams venture includes rustic bistro décor and a small, mouthwatering selection of crepes and tartines.
 If you’re looking for an early treat, stop by Big Gay Ice Cream, the fun and friendly LGBTQ+ owned soft serve spot with a unicorn painted on its window.